OpenWebStack/structure/README.md

 Also our unit tests can be simpler since we don't have to worry about loading things with AMD for the tests.

 See the full [bootstrap.js file](https://github.com/OpenWebStack/structure/blob/master/app/js/bootstrap.js) that we load using RequireJS.
-Now all our files are loaded async which is great for performance, as the DomContentLoaded event will trigger *before* your scripts are parsed/executed istead of after (aka stuff shows up on the page even faster than simply putting scripts at the bottom of the body tag).
+Now all our files are loaded async which is great for performance, as the DomContentLoaded event will trigger *before* your scripts are parsed/executed instead of after (aka stuff shows up on the page even faster than simply putting scripts at the bottom of the body tag).

 ##Optimizing
 Loading async is great for performance, but loading a hundered separate scripts is terrible.
 Rule #1 for performance (especially on mobile) is to reduce the number of requests.
 So we combine them using r.js, RequireJS's build tool.
 It's quite robust and configurable, and does a great job combining and minifying all our JS into a single file, which is still loaded asynchronously by RequireJS.
 RequireJS takes a "build profile" configuration file that gives you fine-grained control over the build.
 See the sample [app.build.js](https://github.com/OpenWebStack/structure/blob/master/app.build.js) for this setup, and [full documentation on r.js](http://requirejs.org/docs/optimization.html) for more settings.